-These resources are meant to support teaching about Dr. Martin Luther King, Jr. We celebrate this great leader on January 20, 2020.
+These free resources are meant to support teaching about Dr. Martin Luther King, Jr.

 This is another free resource for teachers from The Curriculum Corner.

 Whether you choose to teach about Dr. Martin Luther King, Jr. in January near the day that we celebrate his contributions to our country, in February during Black History Month or as part of a unit on great leaders during another time of the year, these resources are meant to support your teaching.

 **YOU WILL FIND THE FULL DOWNLOAD FOR ALL OF THE RESOURCES AT THE BOTTOM OF THIS POST**

 I Can Read About Dr. Martin Luther King, Jr.

 This center is meant to be used with the book Let’s Read About Dr. Martin Luther King, Jr. by Courtney Baker, but if you have another title you prefer, any could be used as long as you have enough copies for a small group of students to read together.